What We Offer

 LAE Discretionary Bursary

 The LAE bursary is available to aid sixth formers in paying for academic resources, travel to school, educational visits and sports kit.
-Students facing financial difficulty are also invited to apply for the Hardship Fund, an additional payment to fund educational endeavours.
+Students facing financial difficulty are also invited to apply for the Opportunities Fund, an additional payment to fund educational endeavours.

 The LAE bursary policy has been created in accordance with Department for Education guidelines that can be found here.